genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/knowledge-base/Quick-Start-Guide_327712.md

 ## **Preferences and Plugins**

 Modify Kap's preferences and enable plugins to customize the app to your needs.
 The keyboard shortcut to the app's preferences is ⌘ , (command + comma).
-For more information, refer to the [preferences and plugins guide](./comprehensive_user_guide/Preferences-and-Plugins_360709.md).
+For more information, refer to the <u>[preferences and plugins guide](./comprehensive_user_guide/Preferences-and-Plugins_360709.md)</u>.